CZ-NIC/convey/README.md

 [EXTERNAL]
 external_fields = /tmp/myfile.py
 ```
 * If this is not needed, you may register one by one by adding new items to the `EXTERNAL` section.
-Delimit the method names by a colon.
+Delimit the method name by a colon.
 ```editorconfig
 [EXTERNAL]
 any_method = /tmp/myfile.py:any_method